 Notable alumni include violinist Itzhak Perlman, soprano Renee Fleming, and composers Miles Davis and Philip Glass.

-2. Princeton University (Los Angeles, CA)
+2. Princeton University (Princeton, NJ)

 Princeton’s PhD programs in composition and musicology are completely free and include a 12-month stipend for all five years.
 One to two of these years must be supplemented by teaching assistantship positions, and students can apply for additional research funding or summer language study.
 Students are also eligible for sixth-year funding if necessary.